godotengine/godot-docs/tutorials/plugins/android/android_plugin_v1.rst

 Java singleton
 --------------

-An Android plugin will usually have a singleton class that will load it, this class inherits from ``Godot.SingletonBase``.
+A v1 Android plugin will usually have a singleton class that will load it, this class inherits from ``Godot.SingletonBase``.
 Resource identifiers for any additional resources you have provided for the module will be in the ``com.godot.game.R`` class, so you'll likely want to import it.